pankdm/icfpc-2023/README.md

 ICFPC_USER_PASSWORD="password"
 ```

-2. If you have Docker and Docker Compose installed in the system - use `make start-docker` to run locally.
+2. If you have Docker and Docker Compose installed - you're done!
 3. Otherwise, use `make` to install dependencies.

-## Usage
+## Running locally

 If you have Docker and Docker Compose: